k-erdem/color-swatches/README.md

     ```
 3. Install Node.js

- Just go on [official Node.js website](https://nodejs.org/) and download the installer.
+ Go to the [official Node.js website](https://nodejs.org/) and download the installer.

 4. Install dependencies in the project directory.
 Install the required dependencies by running:
     ```